 The Family and Childcare Trust aims to make the UK a better place for families, through research, campaigning and information provision, and working with government, employers and parents to reduce pressures on family life.

 A registered charity for the support of lone parents in Britain, run by lone parents.
 Includes links to regional groups and also advice and information sheets covering a wide range of topics and issues facing single parents.

 Nutrition is the way in which the body receives the materials (food) it needs to continue to function.
 Poor nutrition can lead to health problems, whereas good nutrition can help prevent and cure health problems.
 This website is a directory of nutritionist's providing advice and support.

-Reading Well is a collection of 35 books chosen by young people and health experts that can help you cope with the pressures of daily life, boost your confidence and help you with difficult feelings and experiences.
+Reading Well is a collection of books for 13 to 18 year olds chosen by young people and health experts that can help you cope with the pressures of daily life, boost your confidence and help you with difficult feelings and experiences.

 They contain information and advice as well as personal stories about dealing with feelings such as anxiety, depression or stress, or experiences such as bullying along with a range of health topics including eating disorders and managing relationships in young people.